ZJU-FAST-Lab/ego-planner-swarm/README.md

 source devel/setup.bash
 roslaunch ego_planner simple_run.launch
 ```
-If your network to github is slow, We recommend you to try the gitee repository [https://gitee.com/iszhouxin/ego-planner-swarm](https://gitee.com/iszhouxin/ego-planner-swarm).
-They synchronize automatically.
+<!If your network to github is slow, We recommend you to try the gitee repository [https://gitee.com/iszhouxin/ego-planner-swarm](https://gitee.com/iszhouxin/ego-planner-swarm).
+They synchronize automatically./>

 If you find this work useful or interesting, please kindly give us a star :star:, thanks!:grinning: